typesupply/opentype-cookbook/readme.md

 For example, to transform a to A.sc, you would do this:

     sub a by A.sc;

-If you have more than one thing that can be replaced with a single thing, you can use a class as the target and a glyph as the replacement:

-    sub [A A.alt1 A.alt2] by A.alt4;

-_I can't think of that many basic situations (i.e. non-contextual) where you'd want/need to do a substitution like this.
-I'd remove this example because people might confuse it with GSUB Type 4, Ligature substitution._

 If you want to replace several things with corresponding things, you can use classes as both the target and the replacement.
 However, in this case the number of things in the two classes needs to be the same, unlike above.